No you can’t have an energy drink, you’re 11 years old

 on the same level as the Lucozade drinks of my generation.

 The additional ingredients Taurine, Guarana, Aspartame and Glucuronolactone to name only a few, are turning a whole generation into what I call ‘Class D drug’ addicts.
-Fuelled by peer pressure and multi-million pound marketing campaigns aimed specifically at young people, this is a major future health problem in the making.
+Fuelled by peer pressure and multi-million-pound marketing campaigns aimed specifically at young people, this is a major future health problem in the making.

-If you have never tried a can of energy drink and you have children of teen age or up and coming teenagers, then you need to know what effects these drinks have on the body.
+If you have never tried a can of energy drink and you have children of teenage or up and coming teenagers, then you need to know what effects these drinks have on the body.

 Drink a full can of Relentless and feel for yourself what your kids are or soon will be drinking.
-You certainly feel ‘high’ and what is worrying the most, is the amount of drinks children are having in a single day.
+You certainly feel ‘high’ and what is worrying the most, is a number of drinks children are having in a single day.
 I have witnessed kids as young as eight or nine years old drinking this stuff and I despair at what this will do to them, as they have many more years of trying to look cool ahead of them.

-At the risk of sounding like an old fuddy duddy, I feel these types of drinks should be restricted.
+At the risk of sounding like an old fuddy-duddy, I feel these types of drinks should be restricted.
 A generation of kids continually high on caffeine based drinks and the ill effects which come with not getting your daily fix, can and does, create problems for those parents who allow their kids to consume such products.

 The real problem comes because most parents cannot control what their kids consume outside the household and this is why it is important to restrict the ability for children to buy these drinks, especially the younger ones.
 When you look at the list of side-effects by consuming these drinks regularly, it has to show us all that they are not at all suitable for children:

 - Gastrointestinal upset.